simonbogh/rl_panda_gym_pybullet_example/README.md

 ![pybullet_simulation_gif](docs/test_agent.gif)

 ## Using tensorboard to track training
 Tensorboard log files are saved to the `runs/` folder.
+Make sure to set `tensorboard_log="runs"` for the PPO model before training.
+When training is running, run the following in your terminal to start tensorboard.

 ```sh
 $ tensorboard --logdir runs